You've probably heard that you need a local marketing strategy.

 - Look further than software.
 Any good local search marketing company will have a person or dedicated team that works on your marketing.
 Don't settle for software, because there's nothing quite like having a human on your side to keep an eye out for algorithm updates and plan new strategies or campaigns.

-- Don't let yourself get locked into year-long contracts.
+- Don't let yourself get locked into a business relationship with a company that doesn't put you first.
 It's 2018.
-Ditch your contracts and go with a local search marketing company that proves to you month after month that they're working hard to improve your online presence.
+Go with a local search marketing company that proves to you that they make you and your business a priority.